tanayvenkata/liars-dice/README.md

 ## Can You Beat It?

-Think you can build a better Liar's Dice AI?
+Think you can build a better Liar's Dice agent?
 Clone the repo and try:

 ```bash
 git clone https://github.com/tanayvenkata/liars-dice.git